 Summer is arguably the happiest season of them all: the longer days, the warm temperatures, the frequent getaways.
 These elements really spell out that summer is when people are happiest and most active, ready to tackle each day with newfound energy.
 But have you considered how this can impact your mental health during Summer?

 When it comes to mental health, one thing that rings true for a lot of people is the fact that mental issues won’t take a break just because you would like them to.
 This means that you can’t put mental health problems on hold once summer rolls around, even with the pressure of actively enjoying the warm weather.
-It is actually in the summer that a lot of people might notice a spike in their depression or anxiety because of said pressure.
+In the summer, a lot of people might notice a spike in their depression or anxiety because of said pressure.

 Amongst the reasons why summer might be a difficult time for some is the fact that warm weather is equivalent to going to the beach and showing more skin.
 Because of years and years of clever marketing meant to prey on people’s insecurities, there is a misconception that certain clothes or lifestyles are reserved for people who look a certain way.
-In the summer, a lot of people become critical of themselves and as a result, they hold back from fully enjoying themselves.
-These negative feelings often lead to exercise binging and extreme dieting, which in turn can take a toll on mental health.
+In the summer, many people become critical of themselves, and as a result, they hold back from fully enjoying themselves.
+These negative feelings often lead to exercise binging and extreme dieting, which in turn can take a toll on mental health during Summer.